moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 1. **Sign in to GitHub** and go to this [link](https://github.com/SteamDeckHomebrew/decky-loader/actions/workflows/build-win.yml).

-2. Choose the latest link (or whichever version works for you).
+2. Choose the latest link or whichever version works for you.

 3. Scroll down to **"Artifacts"** and download **"PluginLoader Win"**.
 This is a zip file that you need to extract on your Windows machine.
 Make sure you're signed in to see the download link.